Article Updated on June 26, 2023

 That record has included some of the following massive scores –

-Beyond the WSOP, there have been several other big scores and final table appearances.
+Beyond the WSOP, where he was considered Player of the Year in 2004 and 2013 (becoming the first player to win the award twice), there have been several other big scores and final table appearances.
 The World Poker Tour has been a big part of that as well.

 As one of the best players in the game, Negreanu is a feared opponent at the tables.
 That image has been good for his bank account.